GonczarM/port/README.md

 INTRO ANIMATION

-This video was my recourse for the small intro annimation at the beggining of my portfolio.
+* This video was my recourse for the small intro annimation at the beggining of my portfolio.
 Made me also understand some foreign concepts  better.
 Thanks Conor Bailey

 https://www.youtube.com/watch?v=2ak37WrbSDg

+TASK LEFT TO COMPLETE FOR MVP:

+* STYLE THE GO BACK BUTTON ON THE WEBSITE -- DONE!
+* 2 MORE JAVASCRIPT INTERACTIONS FOR THE SITE GUEST -- (1 COMPLETED)
+* MAKE ABOUT ME PAGE MOBILE RESPONSIVE -- ONLY ABOUT ME PAGE LEFT!

+ADDTIONAL ADD ONS:

+* FIGURE OUT ANOTHER STYLE FOR PAGE -- DONE
+* ADD A SECOND ANNIMATION FOR WEBSITE
+* ADD SOMETHING TO PROJECTS PAGE